-In a network environment, each user of the Tradex application will create a file called Tradex Preferences in his/her System Folder, and this contains that user's "personal" master security code.
+In a network environment, each user of the Tradex application will create a file called Tradex Preferences in his/her System Folder (Preferences folder in System 7), and this contains that user's "personal" master security code.

 This dialog only appears when you first run the application and will not appear on subsequent runs - unless you do not enter a security code at this time.
 This master security code will be referred to later.